lsst-sitcom/sitcomtn-037/index.rst

 This scenario reduces the scope of the commissioning cluster, essentially relocating the functionality of a general compute facility to the USDF, and having the cluster be a more direct support to on-the-fly observations and reductions.
 In doing so, this allows states 1 and 2 to be supported when a network outage occurs.
 Furthermore, it simplifies the number of systems that require support which significantly reduces the workload of the IT group.

+The first hurdle if moving Antu to the summit is the capacity to store, power, and cool the servers.
+In discussions with Christian Silva, the Chilean IT manager, he informed us that 2500 cores can be run on Cerro Pachón if needed, however, the support is based around 22 nodes or ~1400 cores, which is Yagan (being upgraded to 640 cores) and Antu (784 cores).
+Therefore, capacity is not an issue.
-However, for this to be feasible, we must consider what computing resources are required to support the two main use-cases for Antu:
+However, we must also consider what computing resources are required to support the two main use-cases for Antu:

 1. Running rapid analysis and the necessary display tools
 2. Being able to run full-focal plane wavefront sensing by pistoning the entire camera in and out of focus

-FAFF has shown that item 1 is feasible, which was presented in the `Potential Paths for Implementation`_ subsection of `Deliverable 2: Rapid Analysis Calculated Metrics`_.
+FAFF has shown that item 1 is feasible, which was presented in the `Potential Paths for Implementation`_ subsection of `Deliverable 2: Rapid Analysis Calculated Metrics`_, albeit with a limited number of detectors.

-The full focal plane sensing.....
-FIXME: Awaiting information from RHL  and the I/O from the RA characterization.
+The full focal plane sensing use-case suffers the same limitations of the rapid analysis framework, and has an increased computational load.

-Of course, the projects also needs to have the capacity to store, power, and cool the machines at the summit.
-In discussions with Christian Silva, the Chilean IT manager, he informed us that 2500 cores can be run on Cerro Pachón if needed, however the support is based around 22 nodes or ~1400 cores, which is yagan (being upgraded to 640 cores) and antu (784 cores).
+Limiting the number of sensors is possible and discussions are on-going with the AOS group.

+..
+FIXME - add more info about this use-case

-Therefore, FAFF ultimately recommends moving antu to the summit.
+Therefore, FAFF ultimately recommends moving Antu to the summit.
 This will add functionality in the case of an outage and decreases the workload of cluster management and maintenance by co-locating the hardware and removing one set of services.
-If the compute load is insufficient to perform all rapid analysis tasks, then we can either augment the number of machines, or reduc`e the number of detectors that are processed in the pipeline.
+If the compute load is insufficient to perform all rapid analysis tasks, then we can either augment the number of machines, or reduce the number of detectors that are processed in the pipeline.
-If full-focal plane wavefront sensing requires more compute, we recommend moving that processing to the USDF, or if the calculation becomes truly critical to opertaions, accept the additional overhead associated with performing the calculation on fewer machines.
+If full-focal plane wavefront sensing requires more compute, we recommend moving that processing to the USDF, or if the calculation becomes truly critical to operations, accept the additional overhead associated with performing the calculation on fewer machines.

 .. _Deliverable 6: